rubyonjets/jets-docs/_includes/learn/review-deploy-cloudformation.md

 ![](https://img.boltops.com/tools/jets/learn/{{ include.mode }}/review-deploy-lambda-test-logs.png)

 Testing with the Lambda console is a bit of a pain because we need to figure out the event payload structure.
 See [Debug Event Payloads]({% link _docs/debug/payloads.md %}) for more example payloads.
-We'll test with curl next.
+We'll test with {% if include.mode == "html" %}a browser{% else %}curl{% endif %} next.